1955 Ephgrave Lightweights Ltd.

 All Ephgrave frames are numbered with the prefix 'LE' both on the frame and the fork column, Peter Holland, V-CC marque enthusiast, can help with dating.
 Records show that L E produced in the region of 4000 frames before he died in 1969.
 A few of his frames were produced for other shops such as Rory O'Brien as mentioned in the first paragraph.

-1955 Ephgrave Lightweights Ltd. Elmy Cycles - Classic Bike Collection
+1955 Ephgrave Lightweights Ltd. Elmy Cycles - Classics & Collectors

 A2Z of 1955 Ephgrave Lightweights Ltd.

-1955 Ephgrave Lightweights Ltd. (On display in Elmy Cycles - Classic Bike Collection » Elmy Cycles Classic Bike Collection)Unfortunately we don't have details for the 1955 Ephgrave Lightweights Ltd. website, but if you Contact Us here at the shop, we'll gladly give you details of any products you're trying to find.
+1955 Ephgrave Lightweights Ltd. (On display in Elmy Cycles - Classics & Collectors » Elmy Cycles Classic Bike Collection)Unfortunately we don't have details for the 1955 Ephgrave Lightweights Ltd. website, but if you Contact Us here at the shop, we'll gladly give you details of any products you're trying to find.